rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 For people having some knowledge about garbage collection theory, the term tri-color invariant probably sounds familiar.
-It is a term that describes a property of the system that is important on being able to garbage collect properly without for example cleaning up used data.
+It is a term that describes a property of the system that is important in being able to garbage collect properly without for example cleaning up used data.

-The tri-color invariant defines three different states for an object call white, grey and black.
+The tri-color invariant defines three different states for an object: white, grey and black.
 Each of these states describes the state of an object during a garbage collection phase.

-The first state is a white object.
-This is an object that the garbage collector hasn't seen yet and doesn't know about yet.
+**White objects** are objects that the garbage collector hasn't seen yet and doesn't know about yet.
 It might be found in the future, or it might not if it's actually garbage and not a reachable object.

-The second state is a grey object.
-This is an object that the garbage collector has seen, but hasn't completely handled yet.
-By handling I mean that this object has not been complete scanned for references to other objects.
+**Grey objects** are objects that the garbage collector has seen, but hasn't completely handled yet.
+By handling I mean that this object has not been completely scanned for references to other objects.
 This means for example that we haven't visited the class or instance variables table in Rubinius.

-The final state is a black object.
-This is an object that has been seen by the garbage collector and also has been scanned.
-This means that this object is handled and doesn't need to be revisited in the future.
+**Black objects** have been seen by the garbage collector and also has been scanned.
+This means that this object is handled and doesn't need to be revisited again during the current phase.

 Garbage collection works in different phases.
 The first phase is to start and mark objects known as roots.
 Roots are objects that we define as always reachable and who should never be cleaned up.
-One in example of these in Rubinius are the built-in classes.
-We never want to clean up Module, Class or Object.
-Another group of root objects are the objects current on the stack when we garbage collect.
+One example of these in Rubinius are the built-in classes.
+We never want to garbage collect Module, Class or Object.
+Another group of root objects are the objects currently on the stack when we garbage collect.
 These might be used still after the garbage collection finishes and the application continues to run.

-When we start the garbage collection cycle, we start with making the roots grey.
+When we start the garbage collection cycle, we make the roots grey.
 This is done in Rubinius by marking them and adding them to a list of objects that are going to be scanned in the future.
 This allows us to do garbage collection without having to use recursion here, which could lead to very deep call stacks and potential stack overflows.

 When we have done this, we start handling the so called mark stack.
 We pop off an object and scan it.
 This makes the object implicitly black,